We may earn affiliate link compensation for products listed below.

 Types of Safes and Their Best Hiding Spots

-Your safe type determines your hiding options more than anything else.
-I own two completely different models, and each one works best in specific locations around the house.
+Your safe type determines your hiding options more than any other factor.
+I own two completely different safes, and each one works best in specific parts of the house.
+Trying to force a safe into the wrong environment usually leads to frustration, compromised security, or both.

 Wall Safes